o3de/o3de.org/content/docs/learning-guide/tutorials/input-and-movement/_index.md

 description: Learn how to use the keyboard, mouse, and other input devices to move entities in Open 3D Engine (O3DE).
 ---

 Device input is a key component of building interactive experiences in **Open 3D Engine (O3DE)**.
 The topics in this section explain how to create and use _input bindings_ that tie input device signals to the events that drive entity movement and behavior.
-Learn how to you can use input events to script different varieties of entity motion in your simulations and games.
+Learn how you can use input events to script different kinds of entity motion in your simulations and games.

 | Tutorial | Description |
 | - | - |